 Michael J. Osburn serves as the Inspector General/Public Safety Liaison for the Indiana Department of Correction.
-He oversees the Staff Development Emergency Operations, Field Audits and Internal Affairs divisions.
+He oversees the adult female facilities and GEO-operated facilities.

 Executive Director Osburn began his career with the Department in 1986 as a Correctional Officer at the Plainfield Correctional Facility and has held every custody positions from Officer to Major.
 Mr. Osburn also served at the Director of Staff Development and Training at Plainfield Correctional Facility, Assistant Superintendent at Miami Correctional Facility, and Superintendent at Putnamville Correctional Facility.
 He has also held every position on the IDOC Emergency Squad and was the first Special Emergency Response Team (SERT) Commander.

 Mr. Osburn has over 38 years of dedicated military service with both the United States Army and the National Guard and currently holds the rank of Brigadier General in the Army National Guard and is Commander of the 81st Troop Command.
 Osburn served a tour of duty in Afghanistan as Commander of the Agribusiness Development Team with the Indiana National Guard.